-PARENT-TEACHER ASSOCIATION
+SUBJECT: PARENT-TEACHER ORGANIZATION

-The Board of Education recognizes and supports that the goal of the Parent-Teacher Association is to develop a united effort between educators and the school community to secure for every child the highest achievement in physical, academic and social education.
-Therefore, staff members and parents are encouraged to join the Parent-Teacher Association and to participate actively in its programs.
+The Board of Education recognizes that the goal of the Parent-Teacher Organization is to develop a united effort between educators and the general public to secure for every child the highest achievement in physical, academic and social education.
+Therefore, staff members and parents are encouraged to join the Parent-Teacher Organization and to participate actively in its programs.